MartDiVenus/AleSNFS/README.md

 # Interesting subjects

-alearchiver: bash options, I demonstrated that it is also possibile for bash: see
+alearchiver: bash options, I demonstrated that it is also possibile for bash, see

 :~$ alearchiver -h

 alearchiver: vim's read(),  vim's write(),  vim's input(), in  alearchiver by